 What training should first aiders receive?

 First aiders should receive training that meets the standards set by the New Zealand Qualifications Authority (NZQA) and WorkSafe New Zealand.
-This way, you know they’re well-equipped to handle workplace emergencies effectively.
+This way, you know they are well-equipped to handle workplace emergencies effectively.

 The training typically includes a comprehensive set of skills, from basic first aid and CPR to more specific interventions like managing shock, wounds, burns, and fractures.